vladak/shield/README.md

 }
 ```

-To load this onto the Feather, I recommend using the [Mu editor](https://codewith.mu/).
+To transfer the file to the microcontroller, the same method as in the Install section should be used.